Ahsan Vows To Revive Pakistan’s Sports - UrduPoint

 Ahsan Vows To Revive Pakistan’s Sports

+Federal Minister for Planning and Inter Provincial Coordination (IPC), Ahsan Iqbal, Friday inaugurated the National Conference on Revival of Sports here, and emphasized the government's commitment in improving Pakistan's sports landscape

-ISLAMABAD, (APP - UrduPoint / Pakistan Point News - 17th May, 2024) Federal Minister for Planning and Inter Provincial Coordination (IPC), Ahsan Iqbal, inaugurated the National Conference on Revival of Sports here on Friday, and emphasized the government's commitment in improving Pakistan's sports landscape.
+ISLAMABAD, (APP - UrduPoint / Pakistan Point News - 17th May, 2024) Federal Minister for Planning and Inter Provincial Coordination (IPC), Ahsan Iqbal, Friday inaugurated the National Conference on Revival of Sports here, and emphasized the government's commitment in improving Pakistan's sports landscape.

 Declaring 2025 as the year of sports revival in Pakistan, the minister expressed his determination to take Pakistan's sports to new heights.
 "All-out efforts are being made to improve Pakistan's sports," he said.

-The minister highlighted the importance of the conference in reviving and improving sports in the country.
-"Victory is not won on the field of play, but it has to be planted in the mind," he said here at a local hotel.
+Addressing on the occasion the minister highlighted the importance of the conference in reviving and improving sports in the country.
+"Victory is not won on the field of play, but it has to be planted in the mind," he said.

 Ahsan announced several initiatives to promote sports, including the preparation of 2028 Olympics, promotion of institutional sports, and establishment of an endowment fund for players.
 He also mentioned the installation of astro-turfs to highlight sports from the grassroots level.